martinbogo/meshbbs/CONTRIBUTING.md

 - Ensure all existing tests pass
 - Test with actual Meshtastic hardware when possible
 - Document any new testing procedures
+- Include tests for error conditions and edge cases

 ## Types of Contributions